felixfoertsch/felixfoertsch.github.io/_posts/2020-07-19-Install-Mailtrain-on-Uberspace-7.md

   - English
   - Self-Hosted Software

-last_modified_at:
+last_modified_at: 2020-07-21
 excerpt_separator: <!-- more -->
 ---

 This tutorial explains how to install [Mailtrain](https://mailtrain.org) on a [Uberspace 7](uberspace.de).
 [Mailtrain](https://mailtrain.org/) is a self-hosted open-source (released under the [GPL v3.0](https://github.com/Mailtrain-org/mailtrain/blob/master/LICENSE).) newsletter app built on top of [Nodemailer](https://nodemailer.com/).
 I am following the [manual installation guide](https://github.com/Mailtrain-org/mailtrain#quick-start---manual-install-any-os-that-supports-nodejs) from the official Mailtrain repo and add some additional Uberspace infos.
-I contributed this guide to the [Uberlab](lab.uberspace.de)---see [here](https://github.com/Uberspace/lab/issues/430)---but at the point of writing, it has not yet been merged.
+I contributed this guide to the [Uberlab](https://lab.uberspace.de/guide_mailtrain.html) and earned my first [Ubercup](https://github.com/Uberspace/lab/blob/master/CONTRIBUTING.md#reward).

 <!-- more -->